chojnac/Shunter/README.md

 ## Motivation

 A feature flag is a very simple but yet powerful concept.
 It enables developers to merge code earlier, demonstrate "unfinished" features or ships alternative code paths.
-Also when a remote server is introduced a flag provides a way to disable a "problematic" new feature in the production builds.
+Also with companion remote server - it gives a way to disable "problematic" new feature in the production builds.

-All this results in increasing the speed of development and validating new ideas.
-Also gives developers a safety net with new releases.
+All this helps to increase the speed of development and validating new ideas.

-The goal of this library is to provide a very simple solution that allows to quickly plugin feature flags in your project.
+The goal of this library is to provide a very simple solution to quickly plugin feature flags in your project.

 ## Features
 * Simple and small
-* Allows defining features default state (on/off)
+* Define features default state (on/off)
 * UI for overriding settings in the development/test environment.

 ### TODO